torresdigital/completely-uninstall-lamp-on-ubuntu/README.md

 ## How to use (( como usar ))

 ### 1 - Git / Download
-just use this command, copy and past on you terminal //  (( copie e cole o comando abaixo no seu terminal ))
+just use this command, copy and paste on your terminal //  (( copie e cole o comando abaixo no seu terminal ))

 ```
 git clone https://github.com/atorresbr/completely-uninstall-lamp-on-ubuntu.git &&